15 Free Supreme Court Worksheets for Kids

 Ruth Bader Ginsburg

-Ruth Bader Ginsburg is a previous Associate Justice.
+Ruth Bader Ginsburg was a former Associate Justice.

 Ginsburg was the first Jewish woman and the second woman to serve on the Court, after Sandra Day O’Connor.